Other York Rite Bodies and Special Degrees

 These bodies are open to members of the York Rite by invitation only, but there is no restriction on the number of members allowed per body.

-An invitational body dedicated to the assistance and promotion of York Rite Bodies and degree work.
-The presiding body is a College, and the presiding officer is a Governor (titled Preeminent).
-The body works one main degree, that of Order of Knight of York, and one honorary degree, that of Order of the Purple Cross of York.
+An invitational body dedicated to the assistance and promotion of York Rite Masonry and degree work.
+To be eligible for an invitation, a Mason must be a member in good standing of all four York Rite bodies (Lodge, Chapter, Council, Commandery or Consistory) and have rendered special service in some aspect of York Rite Masonry.
+The local body is a College, and the presiding officer is a Governor (titled Preeminent).
+The college confers one degree, the Knight of York.
+The national body confers an additional honorary degree, the Order of the Purple Cross.

 Knights of the York Cross of Honour (KYCH) – www.kych.org